 This would have a devastating ecological impact, but a rapidly shrinking ice sheet also has far-reaching economic implications.
 In many cases, climate change amplifies existing political and socio-economic challenges regardless of region or climate.
-However, the harsh landscape and unique geopolitics of the Arctic means that complex issues of security are even more closely tied to the region’s climate.
+However, the harsh landscape and unique geopolitics of the Arctic means that complex security issues are even more closely tied to the region’s climate.

 Retreating Arctic sea ice leads to increased accessibility to natural resources and shipping lanes.
-This brings with it new economic opportunities, but at the risk of further endangering the region and its inhabitants.
+This brings with it new economic opportunities but at the risk of further endangering the region and its inhabitants.
 Already, the Trump administration has moved forward with new plans to conduct seismic tests in search of oil reserves in its Arctic refuge.

 Increasing tensions between larger heads of states risk reversing the progress of recent decades and push critical environmental issues into the background.

-Deep-sea drilling along the Arctic shelf significantly increases the risk of pollution from oil spills, with potentially disastrous damage to local ecosystems, wildlife and the livelihoods of indigenous communities.
+Deep-sea drilling along the Arctic shelf significantly increases the risk of pollution from oil spills, with potentially catastrophic damage to local ecosystems, wildlife and the livelihoods of indigenous communities.
 Whilst in places like the Bering Sea, where subsistence hunting and fishing is still a vibrant practice, increased shipping would have a lasting effect on the ability of these communities to carry out their crucial traditions.

 With the ice melting, routes are becoming more accessible for longer periods of the year.
 The Northern Sea Route alone reduces travel time and cost between Europe and East Asia by about 40%.
-If a significantly viable transpolar passage opened up, this journey would be even shorter, shaving off an additional two days travel.
+If a significantly viable transpolar passage opened up, this journey would be even shorter, shaving off an additional two days of travel.

 The Northwest passage remains less accessible, with ice-free routes only opening briefly during September and still restricted to its narrowest channels.
 However, it is estimated to become substantially more accessible – for up to two months a year – as soon as 2040.
-And with the latest reports suggesting current projections have been underestimating the pace of current sea ice loss, this could come even sooner.
+And with the latest reports suggesting current projections have underestimated the pace of current sea ice loss, this could come even sooner.

 The increasing viability of this new form of international shipping is also leading to more frequent submissions of territorial claims and territorial disputes between the eight arctic states along with other non-Arctic countries, such as India and China, looking to position themselves for economic involvement.

 For India, the opening up of the Arctic ocean’s sea lanes of communications (SLOCs) would reduce the importance of the Indian Ocean Region (IOR).
-India has already partnered with various Arctic states including the India-Russia energy partnerships for oil and gas exploration, India-Norway partnership for scientific research and most recently, the India-Sweden partnership for scientific cooperation signed earlier this year.
+India has already partnered with various Arctic states, including the India-Russia energy partnerships for oil and gas exploration, India-Norway partnership for scientific research and most recently, the India-Sweden partnership for scientific cooperation signed earlier this year.

 China’s most recent Arctic Policy Paper asserted its own various rights to “scientific research, navigation, overflight, fishing, laying of submarine cables…resource exploration and exploitation in the area.”
 The Non-Arctic state has secured several economic, infrastructure, and energy projects in partnership with Russia along the Polar Silk Road.
 It is also one of the only countries that seem to have considered the eventuality of a viable transpolar passage, referring to it as the “Central Passage” in its Arctic policy.

-At the same time, Arctic nations moving to seize sovereignty in the region are also developing their military forces as the growing tensions could lead to possible conflict over exclusive economic zone (EEZ) claims and in a worst-case scenario escalate to threats to national sovereignty.
+At the same time, Arctic nations moving to seize sovereignty in the region are also developing their military forces as the growing tensions could lead to possible conflict over exclusive economic zone (EEZ) claims and, in a worst-case scenario, escalate to threats to national sovereignty.